 Ghosts of San Diego Walking Tour: a ghost-themed tour through Old Town San Diego led by Ghost City Tours San Diego.

 1 Hour Eco Pedal Boat Rental at San Diego Bay: rent a pedal boat through Eco Pedal Boat Rentals and explore San Diego Bay.

 Stand Up Paddleboard Rental: rent a paddleboard near San Diego Bay through West Coast Paddle Board Rentals.

 Finding affordable San Diego kids activities

 Fortunately, from our many visits to the city, we’ve been able to find a few affordable San Diego kids activities.
 For families who enjoy exploring the outdoors, the book Afoot and Afield: San Diego County has over 200 ideas for enjoying nature in the area.
 I only cover a few outdoor activities in this post.
 So the book will certainly give you more options if you’re an outdoor loving family.

-We love doing the San Diego kids activities in this post because they make our visits to San Diego so much more entertaining.
+We love doing the San Diego kids activities in this post because they make our San Diego itinerary with kids so much more entertaining.
 And they are great affordable alternatives to the touristy spots.
 While your family can certainly spend time visiting Legoland and the San Diego Zoo, I suggest checking out the options on this list as well.